IlariaPalmi/Bioinformatics-procedures/README.md

 [Here](https://ncbi.github.io/sra-tools/fastq-dump.html) you can find the different options of the fastq-dump tool.

-Sometimes, you need to retrieve may SRR runs from the same SRA file.
+Sometimes, you need to retrieve many SRR runs from the same SRA file.
 In that case, it is worth to create a small program to do it automatically.
 In the example below, I am retrieving the sra files from SRR6267329 to SRR6267370 and downloading them in my default "public" folder:

 >for (( i = 29; i <= 70; i++ ))
 >